kevindewalt/oldkevindewalt.github.io/_drafts/customer-development-teaching.markdown

 Hey Jack,

-Great catching up over the holidays, hope you and the family are well
+Great catching up over the holidays, hope you and the family are well.

 If you know anyone who is also a SaaS founder (and products sell around the same price point as yours) I would appreciate an intro.
 Here are a few sentences you can send them, feel free to edit away: